Why is Provenir a better choice?

 Doesn’t on-farm processing already happen?

-Our commercial operation should not to be confused with mobile (or home) butchering, which is the on-farm slaughter and butchering of a farmers livestock for their personal consumption.
-Depending on state based regulations, this meat must not leave the property, cannot be legally sold or even given away.
+Our commercial operation should not be confused with mobile (or farm) butchers, which is the on-farm slaughter and butchering of a farmer’s livestock for their personal consumption.
+Depending on state-based regulations, this meat must not leave the property, and cannot be legally sold or even given away.

-Typically, on-farm processing is undertaken by the farmer or by professional ‘on-farm butcher’, who are skilled at both the slaughter and butchery of the livestock.
-The ‘on-farm butcher’ will conduct the slaughter on-farm and supply a mobile cool room to hang the carcass before returning at a later date to undertake the butchery, packaging and supply of the meat to the farmer or landholder for their freezer.
-This process is great for animal welfare and the livestock owner, farmer and his or her family but unless you receive an invitation to the dinner table, this meat is unable to be legally obtained off property, whether as a gift or for sale.
+Typically, on-farm processing is undertaken by the farmer or by a professional ‘on-farm butcher’, who is skilled at both the slaughter and butchery of the livestock.
+The ‘on-farm butcher’ will conduct the slaughter on-farm and supply a mobile cool room to hang the carcass before returning later to undertake the butchery, packaging and supply of the meat to the farmer or landholder for their freezer.
+This process is great for animal welfare and the livestock owner, farmer and his or her family, but unless you receive an invitation to the dinner table, this meat cannot be legally obtained off property, whether as a gift or for sale.

-Provenir is not a farm, rather we partner with select passionate farmers who meet our high welfare farming criteria.
+Provenir is not a farm, rather, we partner with select passionate farmers who meet our high-welfare farming criteria and regenerative farming practices.
 Provenir purchases the stock from our partner farmers at the point of processing.

-We own our own butchery and our artisan butchers utilise traditional techniques and modern technology to maximise yield, taste and tenderness to produce exceptional quality meat.
+We own our butchery, and our artisan butchers utilise traditional techniques and modern technology to maximise yield, taste and tenderness to produce exceptional quality meat.

-The following can be used as a guide to understand how long the meat will last fresh upon delivery.
+The following can be used as a guide to understanding how long the meat will last fresh upon delivery.

 Artisan cuts – 21 days